History of The Musical Stage

 ravishing trio "One More Walk Around the Garden."

-Scandinavian immigrant using love and ingenuity to raise her family in the
+Norwegian immigrant using love and ingenuity to raise her family in

 early 1900s.
 Preview audiences cheered, but after critics dismissed it

 as corny and old-fashioned, ticket sales quickly petered out.
 Rodgers died soon after

 Mama closed, ending an extraordinary career that stretched over more